mikezawitkowski/mikezawitkowski.github.io/index.md

 - Build proprietary tools that **increase their valuation**.
 - Free up leadership to focus on **strategy, not daily firefighting**.

-**The challenge?**

-Most non-tech CEOs have been burned by **software that doesn’t deliver**, projects that run over budget, or tech teams that don’t understand business.
+The challenge is that **many non-tech CEOs struggle with technology investments**.
+They often invest in software that doesn’t align with their business needs, overpay for systems they don’t fully use, or avoid digital transformation altogether, losing ground to more efficient competitors.

 That’s why we **take a different approach**—one that works for non-technical leaders who need **real results, not more complexity**.